Harriot (1786 ship): Career

-3rd slave voyage (1801–1802): Captain John Flinn sailed from Liverpool on 11 November 1801.
-Harriet acquired her slaves at the Gambia and arrived at Trinidad on 13 April 1802 with 206 slaves.
+3rd voyage transporting enslaved people (1801–1802): Captain John Flinn sailed from Liverpool on 11 November 1801.
+In 1801, 147 ships sailed from British ports bound for Africa to engage in acquiring and transporting enslaved people; 122 of these vessels sailed from Liverpool.

+Harriet acquired captives at the Gambia and arrived at Trinidad on 13 April 1802 with 206 captives.
 She sailed from Trinidad on 20 June and arrived back at Liverpool on 21 August.
 She had left Liverpool with 34 crew members and she suffered six crew death on her voyage.

+4th voyage transporting enslaved people (1802–1804): Captain Richard Everett sailed from Liverpool on 3 October 1802.
+In 1802, 155 ships sailed from British ports bound for Africa to engage in acquiring and transporting enslaved people; 122 of these vessels sailed from Liverpool.

-4th slave voyage (1802–1804): Captain Richard Everett sailed from Liverpool on 3 October 1802..
-She arrived at Barbados and then sailed for St Vincent.
-Harriot finally arrived at Tortola on 12 December 1803 with 186 slaves.
-She was sold in Tortola.
+Harriot arrived at Barbados and then sailed for St Vincent.
+Harriot finally arrived at Tortola on 12 December 1803 with 186 captives.
+She sold her captives there.
 She sailed for Liverpool on 20 June 1804, and arrived back there on 6 August.
 She had left Liverpool with 20 crew members and she suffered eight crew deaths on her voyage.

 5th slave voyage (1804-1805): Captain Everett sailed from Liverpool on 27 October 1804, bound for West Africa.
+In 1801, 147 ships sailed from British ports bound for Africa to engage in acquiring and transporting enslaved people; 126 of these vessels sailed from Liverpool.

-Harriot arrived at St Lucia on 3 Ma 1805 with 219 slaves.
+Harriot arrived at St Lucia on 3 May 1805 with 219 captives.
 She arrived back at Liverpool on 9 November.

 When Harriet, Everitt, master returned to Liverpool from Africa and St Lucia her cargo consisted of 176 elephants' teeth, 1900 billets of redwood, 174 hogsheads of sugar, 167 bales of cotton, six cases of coffee, five dozen coconuts, and one barrel of sugar for Everitt's personal account.